Skip to main content

 • atmosphere

-The atmosphere of the game is widely praised for its unique visual style and otherworldly qualities, effectively immersing players in a mysterious environment enhanced by ambient music.
-While some reviewers note a lack of polish and a disjointed feel between visual elements and themes, the overall experience is described as captivating and capable of transporting players to another realm.
+The atmosphere of the game is widely praised for its unique visual style and otherworldly qualities, effectively immersing players in a mysterious environment enhanced by ambient music and sound design.
+While some reviewers noted a lack of polish and a simplistic enemy design, the overall ambiance successfully evokes feelings of cosmic horror and intrigue, drawing players into its surreal world.
+However, a few players found the visuals to be visually displeasing, which impacted their enjoyment.

 • “Unique visual style, otherworldly atmosphere, mysterious ambient music, secrets everywhere - all that is cool, although it lacks some polish here and there.”